mkeohane01/IDS706-Microservice/README.md

 ## Limitations and Improvements

 Currently, the microservice is optimized for SQL databases, which might limit integration with other types of databases.
 Future iterations could include broader database support and enhanced data analytics features.

+## AI Code Helpers

+Throughout this project, we worked closely with AI - LLM tools.
+Copilot, integrated in to VSCode, is great at providing frameworks to build functions based on commented commands along with just improving workflows with line-by-line autocomplete directly in the IDE.

+Another tool which helped us a lot throughout the project was ChatGPT, specifically GPT4.
+We used this to help skeleton out more specific files such as the ARM and workflows because we could upload certain information for it to use.
+ChatGPT is also great at talking through ideas as well as getting help creating css and styling for the front end.

+Overall incorporating Large Language Models in to our workflows allowed us to be a lot more productive in a short amoount of time.
+We could brainstorm ideas with it, prompt it to outline code files, as well as talking through it for help debugging.

 ## Teamwork Reflection